Optimizing tree decompositions in MSO

-Finally, we filter out all the wrong guesses by verifying, using an \mso sentence, whether the interpreted child relation on the vertices of $G$ indeed forms a rooted forest, and whether this forest is a separation forest of $G$.
-Obviously, the separation forest $F$ was obtained for at least one of the guesses, and survives this filtering.
+Finally, we filter out all the wrong guesses by verifying, using an \mso sentence, whether the interpreted child relation on the vertices of $G$ indeed forms a rooted forest, and whether this forest is an elimination forest of $G$.
+Obviously, the elimination forest $F$ was obtained for at least one of the guesses, and survives this filtering.
 At the end, we remove the nodes of decomposition $t$ from the structure using universe restriction. \end{proof}

-Next, we need to construct the induced tree decomposition out of a separation forest.
+Next, we need to construct the induced tree decomposition out of an elimination forest.

-\begin{lemma} There is an \mso transduction from separation forests to tree decompositions that on each input separation forest has exactly one output, which is the tree decomposition induced by the input. \end{lemma} \begin{proof} We copy the vertex set of the graph two times, and declare the second copies to be the nodes of the constructed tree decomposition.
-Using the child relation of the input separation forest, we can interpret in \mso the descendant relation in the forest of the decomposition.
+\begin{lem} There is an \mso transduction from elimination forests to tree decompositions that on each input elimination forest has exactly one output, which is the tree decomposition induced by the input. \end{lem} \begin{proof} We copy the vertex set of the graph two times, and declare the second copies to be the nodes of the constructed tree decomposition.
+Using the child relation of the input elimination forest, we can interpret in \mso the descendant relation in the forest of the decomposition.
 Finally, the bag relation in the induced tree decomposition, as defined in Section~\ref{sec:dealternation}, can be easily interpreted using an \mso formula. \end{proof}